Solving the multi-scale problem in materials mechanics: a pathway to chemical design

 Based on recent conceptual and theoretical advances in the lattice dynamics of real solids, I aim to develop a new generation of computational methods that will revolutionize the way we predict and describe the mechanical response of complex materials.

-Current State of Computational Methods
+Current Methods

-State-of-the-art computational methods to simulate materials and their mechanical behaviour are based on molecular dynamics (MD) with atomistic force-fields.
+State-of-the-art computational methods to simulate materials and their mechanical behavior are based on molecular dynamics (MD) with atomistic force-fields.
 These methods provide an excellent description of the thermodynamically stable phases of materials with arbitrary chemical and microstructural complexity.

-Challenges in Mechanical Deformation Simulation
+Challenges in Simulation

-However, simulating the mechanical deformation behaviour of materials at the atomistic level remains an open challenge.
+However, simulating the mechanical deformation behavior of materials at the atomistic level remains an open challenge.
 The main bottleneck is represented by the inevitably short time scale of time integration (1-2 femtoseconds) in atomistic MD methods.

 This limitation makes it impossible to simulate the dynamical deformation of materials on long time scales encountered in experiments, i.e. for deformation rates lower than ~10 Gigahertz (at best).
 This fundamental time-scale bridging problem is currently unsolved and prevents the computational prediction of materials mechanics in the regimes that are experimentally accessible in standard mechanical tests and rheology.